CristianBarragan/CoffeeBean/docs/08-Persistence/Dapper-EFCore.md

 ## Two different jobs

-It's easy to assume Coffee Beanery is "an EF Core + Dapper hybrid ORM."
+It's easy to assume Foundgine is "an EF Core + Dapper hybrid ORM."
 It's more precise to
 say: **EF Core supplies metadata, Dapper executes.** They're not layered or composed at runtime — EF Core's mapping classes are read by the [mapping generator](../06-Source-Generators/Mapping-Generator.md) at compile time, and by